Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/filters.md

 ## jet-engine/templates/admin-columns/type/{$source}

-Дозволяє виводити кастомну інформацію в стовбчику Source в таблиці зі списком лістинг айтемів в адмінці в залежності від сорса лістинга. $source - динамічна частина назви фільтру, потрібна щоб застосовувати ваш колбек тільки для сорсу який вам потрібен.
+Allows displaying custom information in the Source column in the table of listing items in the admin area, depending on the listing source. $source is the dynamic part of the filter name, used to apply your callback only to the source you need.

 **Args:**

-* `$result` - string - за замовчанням '--'. Конетнт який потрібно показати у стовбчику для відповіного сорсу.
+* `$result` - string - by default '--'.
+The content to display in the column for the corresponding source.
-* `$settings` - array - масив з налаштуваннями лістингу.
+* `$settings` - array - listing settings.
-* `$template_id` - integer - ID лістинг айтему.
+* `$template_id` - integer - ID of the listing item.

 **Location:**
 /includes/listings/admin-screen.php